aangelo96/Distributed-System-Assignment-1/README.md

 # Distributed-System-Assignment-1

-Created a multithreaded server using java object oriented principle and a client to communicate with it.
+Created a multithreaded server and a client to communicate with using java object oriented principle.